Anthony Zettel

-Anthony Zettel (born August 9, 1992) is a former American football defensive end.
-He played college football at Penn State.
-He was drafted by the Detroit Lions in the sixth round of the 2016 NFL Draft.
+Anthony Joseph Zettel (born August 9, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.
+He was selected by the Detroit Lions in the sixth round of the 2016 NFL draft.

-High school career
+Early life

 Zettel attended Ogemaw Heights High School in West Branch, Michigan, where he was a first-team all-state selection as a senior.
 He recorded 82 solo tackles, 25 assisted tackles and dropped the quarterback in the backfield seven times as a senior.

 Zettel also lettered in baseball, basketball and track & field at Ogemaw Heights.
 As a senior in track, he set the Michigan high school state record in the shot put with a toss of 61 ft 8 in, earning his second straight state championship and breaking both the school record (60'9") and the Division II state record (58'8").
 That same year, he finished second in the discus with a heave of 175 ft 4 in.
 He also participated in sprints, running the 100-meter dash in 11.55 seconds and helping Ogemaw's 400m sprint relay post a season-low 45.95 in 2010.

 Zettel was rated as a four-star recruit and was listed as the nation's No. 6 prep defensive end by Rivals.com.

 College career

-Zettel played inside and outside during a 2014 first-team All-Big Ten season at Penn State and recorded 17 tackles for loss, eight sacks, and three interceptions.
+Zettel played inside and outside during a 2014 first-team All-Big Ten Conference season at Penn State and recorded 17 tackles for loss, eight sacks, and three interceptions.
 He was moved inside in 2015 and his production dipped a bit with 47 tackles, 11 for loss, four sacks and six pass breakups.

 Professional career

 Detroit Lions

-Zettel was drafted in the sixth round (202nd overall) by the Detroit Lions in the 2016 NFL draft.
+Zettel was selected in the sixth round (202nd overall) by the Detroit Lions in the 2016 NFL draft.
 He recorded his first career sack against New York Giants quarterback Eli Manning in Week 15 of the 2016 NFL season.

 On September 5, 2018, Zettel was waived by the Lions.